Tycho10101/bruh-python/README.md

 1. Download the repo / `git clone` it.
 2. Open a command prompt in the directory / `cd bruh-python`
 3. Run `bruhviewer.py` followed by a `path/to/image.bruh` to compile BRUH to PNG.
 Example: `bruhviewer.py C:\Uses\User\Downloads\image.bruh`

+## How to start server
+1. Download the repo / `git clone` it.
+2. Open a command prompt in the directory / `cd bruh-python\server`
+3. Run `bruhserver.py`
+4. Now goto [http://localhost:5000/](http://localhost:5000/) if held localy, else goto the ip of the server

 # Known issues
 1. Huge file size on large images.